eapatton/solange/README.md

 - Navbar
   - Add a dropdown menu for the specific moods
 - Mood Page have the specific mood title
-- WHen adding a post I want the link to be clickable
+- When adding a post I want the link to be clickable

 ### Special Thanks
 To my ever helpful instructors, Brock and Michael.